charlottefrates/AreYouGenticallyMusical/README.md

 <h3>Interesting Problems and Pitfalls</h3>

 <ul>
-  <li> CORS Error - implementation of node.js for "Access-Control-Allow-Origin" header responses</li>
+  <li> CORS Error - implementation of an API which enables cross-origin requests to anywhere (https://cors-anywhere.herokuapp.com/)</li>
   <li> Manegement of promises - how are promises handled in actual live codebase</li>
 </ul>